microsoft/pai/docs/user/training.md

 1. Wait for resource allocated.
 OpenPAI waits enough resources including CPU, memory, and GPU are allocated.
 If there is enough resource, the job starts very soon.
 If there is not enough resource, job is queued and wait on previous jobs.

-   Note, distributed jobs are marked as running in OpenPAI, once they start to wait resource.
+   Note, distributed jobs are marked as running in OpenPAI once they start to wait resource.
 The job status is set to *Running* on OpenPAI as well.

 2. Initialize docker container.
 OpenPAI pulls the docker image, which is specified in configuration, if the image doesn't exist locally.
 After that OpenPAI will initialize the docker container.